 Georges Eugène Haussmann was born in Paris in 1809.
-In his early 20s, he entered into the realm of public administration, serving as the secretary-general of a prefecture in southwestern France.
+In his early 20s, he entered the realm of public administration, serving as the secretary-general of a prefecture in southwestern France.
 Following this role, he was appointed to a series of increasingly important posts around the country.

-By the middle of the 19th century, the city could could no longer support the health, transportation, and housing needs of its growing population.
+By the middle of the 19th century, the city could no longer support the health, transportation, and housing needs of its growing population.
 To remedy this major problem, Napoléon III appointed Haussmann as the prefect of the Seine, a role that required him to oversee an ambitious series of public works projects.
-From 1853 until 1870, Haussmann outfitted Paris with new water and sewer pipes, train stations, and, most famously, a network of uniform boulevards.
+From 1853 until 1870, Haussmann outfitted Paris with new water and sewers, train stations, and, most famously, a network of uniform boulevards.

 The Boulevards of Paris